 What is the significance of the Guild of Benevolence Logo?

-The Guild Logo was produced by Jo Cooper, Production Manager, IMarEST.
+The Guild Logo was produced by the IMarEST Production Manager.
 The bright light represents the heroic efforts of the Titanic Engineers who stayed at their posts maintaining electrical power thus keeping the lights on throughout the ship and in doing so reduced the danger of panic among the passengers.
 Power to the radio office was also continued enabling the transmission of distress signals until minutes before the ship sank beneath the waves.

 History of the Guild